2018 Call for Proposals

 Ladder faculty members of all ranks from all academic departments are eligible to submit proposals provided the research focuses on a social science topic that is interdisciplinary in nature.
 Previous recipients of awards from the ISBER Grants Programs are allowed to apply, provided they have expended all funds and submitted annual report for prior project(s), the requested funding is for a new project.
 Graduate students are not eligible to apply.

 The program will fund the development of new interdisciplinary and multi-methodological collaborative teams and research projects, as long as there will be an identifiable outcome or product from the funded activity, such as an extramural grant proposal, a co-authored publication, or a multi-disciplinary conference.
 Priority will be given to projects likely to lead to extramural funding.
 We particularly encourage proposals incorporating faculty across different departments and divisions.
 Faculty who have never received funding under the SSRGP and pre-tenure faculty are especially encouraged to apply.
 However, all proposals for social science research projects will be considered.
 A list of all previously funded projects is available on the ISBER website.

 The maximum allowable request under this program is $8,000.
 The program will permit the following types of funding when adequately justified:

-- Travel: for the purpose of research, collaboration, or meeting with program directors at potential funding agencies
+- Travel: for the purpose of meeting with collaborators to develop and write extramural proposals, meeting with program directors at potential funding agencies, pilot research

 - Student research assistance: UCSB graduate or undergraduate students only; no GSHIP and fees; no postdocs